mohammnas/randomwalks.github.io/_posts/2019-11-27-Cantor's-Theorem.markdown

 });
 </script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

+My first post!
+This will be a simple and short exposition; hopefully future posts will be longer.

 Here is a theorem I learned in my course on real analysis which is an extraordinary result that has an equally extraordinary proof.
 I remember my professor telling our class that this proof would make our heads spin, but I believe there is just unfortunate notation which makes it confusing at a first glance.
 I will also talk about some implications of this theorem.